Empire of Japan: Transposition in social order and cultural destruction

 Divie Bethune McCartee was the first ordained Presbyterian minister missionary to visit Japan, in 1861–1862.
 His gospel tract translated into Japanese was among the first Protestant literature in Japan.
 In 1865, McCartee moved back to Ningbo, China, but others have followed in his footsteps.
 There was a burst of growth of Christianity in the late 19th century when Japan re-opened its doors to the West.
 Protestant church growth slowed dramatically in the early 20th century under the influence of the military government during the Shōwa period.

 Under the Meiji Restoration, the practices of the samurai classes, deemed feudal and unsuitable for modern times following the end of sakoku in 1853, resulted in a number of edicts intended to 'modernise' the appearance of upper class Japanese men.
 With the Dampatsurei Edict of 1871 issued by Emperor Meiji during the early Meiji Era, men of the samurai classes were forced to cut their hair short, effectively abandoning the chonmage (chonmage) hairstyle.

 During the early 20th century, the government was suspicious towards a number of unauthorized religious movements and periodically made attempts to suppress them.
 Government suppression was especially severe from the 1930s until the early 1940s, when the growth of Japanese nationalism and State Shinto were closely linked.
-Under the Meiji regime lèse majesté prohibited insults against the Emperor and his Imperial House, and also against some major Shinto shrines which were believed to be tied strongly to the Emperor.
+Under the Meiji regime lèse majesté prohibited insults against the Emperor and his Imperial House as well as against some major Shinto shrines which were believed to be tied strongly to the Emperor.
 The government strengthened its control over religious institutions that were considered to undermine State Shinto or nationalism.

-The majority of Japanese castles were smashed and destroyed in the late 19th century in the Meiji restoration by the Japanese people and government in order to modernize and westernize Japan and break from their past feudal era of the Daimyo and Shoguns.
+The majority of Japanese castles were smashed and destroyed in the late 19th century in the Meiji restoration by the Japanese people and government in order to modernize and westernize Japan and break from past feudal era of the Daimyo and Shoguns.
 It was only due to the 1964 Summer Olympics in Japan that cheap concrete replicas of those castles were built for tourists.
 The vast majority of castles in Japan today are new replicas made out of concrete.
 In 1959 a concrete keep was built for Nagoya castle.

 During the Meiji restoration's Shinbutsu bunri, tens of thousands of Japanese Buddhist religious idols and temples were smashed and destroyed.
 Many statues still lie in ruins.
 Replica temples were rebuilt with concrete.
-Japan then closed and shut down tens of thousands of traditional old Shinto shrines in the Shrine Consolidation Policy and the Meiji government built the new modern 15 shrines of the Kenmu restoration as a political move to link the Meiji restoration to the Kenmu restoration for their new State Shinto cult.
+Japan then closed and shut down tens of thousands of traditional old Shinto shrines in the Shrine Consolidation Policy, and the Meiji government built the new modern 15 shrines of the Kenmu restoration as a political move to link the Meiji restoration to the Kenmu restoration for the new State Shinto cult.

-Japanese had to look at old paintings in order to find out what the Horyuji temple used to look like when they rebuilt it.
+The Japanese had to look at old paintings in order to find out what the Horyuji temple used to look like when they rebuilt it.
 The rebuilding was originally planned for the Shōwa era.

-The Japanese used mostly concrete in 1934 to rebuild the Togetsukyo Bridge, unlike the original destroyed wooden version of the bridge from 836.
+The Japanese also used mostly concrete in 1934 to rebuild the Togetsukyo Bridge, unlike the original destroyed wooden version of the bridge from 836.